Cluster sizes in subcritical soft Boolean models: Proofs

 \subsection{Proof of the lower bounds in Theorem~\ref{thm:Main}}

-We present two strategies to connect the origin to a vertex at a large distance in this section.
-The first strategy is to use a long edge incident to the origin.
-This strategy corresponds to the long-range percolation case.
-The second strategy corresponds to the classical Boolean model case where a powerful intermediate vertex connected to both the origin and the distant vertex is used.
+We formally prove the two strategies to connect the origin to a vertex at a large distance in this section outlined above.
+The first strategy is to use a single long edge incident to the origin.
+This strategy dominates on the long-range percolation model.
+The second strategy dominates on the classical Boolean model case where a powerful intermediate vertex connected to both the origin and the distant vertex is used.
 Both strategies combined give the lower bounds of our theorem.